solita/solita.github.com/_posts/2022-01-20-code-reviews.md

 ## Learning and sharing knowledge

-This might be a little surprising for someones, but reducing bugs or code quality are not the most important reasons to do code reviews.
+This might be a little surprising for someone, but code quality or reducing bugs are not the most important reasons to do code reviews.
 It is sharing the knowledge.
 Code reviews are meant to share knowledge about the code base and also programming in general.

 "Oh, I didn't know it can also be done this way.
 I will use it next time!"
 This is something I've thought many times when I've reviewed code.